Have you been looking for the best headphones for a guitar amp for a while but didn’t figure out which model to choose in 2021.

 These are lightweight and very comfortable to wear.
 You can do editing, mixing, and listening to songs for maximum time.

 The headband is adjustable and has leather and velvet padding.
 You can adjust it according to the size of your head.

-Ear cups designed to fit comfortably on average ears, but if you have quite large ears, then might you feel discomfort.
+Ear cups are designed to fit comfortably on average ears, but if you have quite large ears, you might feel discomfort.

 The Earpads are comfortable and removable as well.
-So, if you already have an earpad or you want more comfortable from ear pads, you can replace original ear pads with a new one.
+So, if you already have an earpad or you want more comfortable ear pads, you can replace the original ear pads with a new one.

 You’ll also get a 10 feet long removable cable with a mini XLR connector.
 Furthermore, you’ll get a 3.5mm to quarter-inch jack adapter, which is very useful for connecting with guitar amplifiers or mixers.

 Another good feature AKG K240 has is flat tuned.
-Flat tuned means you’ll not listen extra bass.
+Flat tuned means you’ll not listen to extra bass.
 They have natural, clear, and detailed sound.
-If you want too much bass from these pairs, then you may disappoint, but overall, everything is very balanced and sweet.
+If you want too much bass from these pairs, you may disappoint, but everything is very balanced and sweet overall.